CSCfi/bastion/README.md

 # vars file for bastion
 [cloud-user@test vars]$
 ```
+Similarly, we can put multiple username and corresponding public key in the same file.
 Ansible will read the username and public key from this file.
 Now we will run the ansible-playbook.
 ```